moshexx/CPP-Projects/README.md

 # C++-Projects

-This repository represents my continued journey into the realms of code, building upon the knowledge and experience gained from working extensively with C. Here, I delve deeper into more intricate logic, implementations with common **design patterns**, and harness the power of **concurrent programming**.
+This repository represents my continued journey into the realms of code, building upon the knowledge and experience gained from working extensively with C++.
+Here, I delve deeper into more intricate logic, implementations with common **design patterns**, and harness the power of **concurrent programming**.

 ## Core Features